Alfonso Rivas Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 17th in MLB.
+- The Brewers pitching staff is 16th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.03).
+- The Brewers' 4.07 team ERA ranks 12th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.